You are $75 away from free shipping

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

 Just as it’s a good idea to prep your skin before smoothing makeup onto your face, the same rule applies for your body.
 Don’t start contouring until you’ve cleansed, exfoliated, and moisturized your body.
 Use a gentle body scrub in the shower to help slough away dead skin cells—don’t skip out on this step, as this buildup can cause your contour color to go on patchy.
-Make sure to exfoliate in gentle circular motions.
-Then, after exfoliating, slather a hydrating body lotion.
+Make sure to exfoliate using gentle circular motions.
+Then, after exfoliating, slather on a hydrating body lotion.
 Don’t towel off when you get out of the shower, though—applying your lotion to damp skin can help lock in hydration.

-How to contour your chest: Who among us isn’t looking for a little extra lift and volume?
+Who among us isn’t looking for a little extra lift and volume?
 Place contouring powder or cream in a “V” shape around your cleavage to temporarily boost the look of your breasts—without dropping serious dough on a new pushup bra.

 Harsh lines are a major no-no when it comes to contouring.
 That’s where a makeup sponge can come in handy.
-Move the L’Oréal Paris Infallible Blend Artist Contour Blender in circular motions to blend out lines for a subtle, seamless effect.
+Move the L’Oréal Paris Infallible Blend Artist Foundation Blender in circular motions to blend out lines for a subtle, seamless effect.

 No contouring look is complete without highlighter.
 Place a liquid highlight on the highpoints of the areas you just contoured, then blend out.
 For radiant luminosity, try the L’Oréal Paris True Match™ Lumi Liquid Glow Illuminator.
-The multi-use highlighter features a lightweight formula, available in three shades that flatter different skin tones.
+The multi-use highlighter features a lightweight formula available in three shades that flatter different skin tones.